Ernie Wise: Performing career

 In August 1940, Wise met Eric Morecambe, then known as Eric Bartholomew, when they were both in the touring Jack Hylton show "Youth takes a Bow".

 Gradually, the duo formed a close friendship, and, in 1941, they began their comedy double act, which was to last until Morecambe's death in 1984.
 They made their debut together as "Bartholomew and Wise" on Thursday 28 August 1941, at the Liverpool Empire.
 A change of name followed in the autumn: after agreeing that the combination of their respective places of birth—Morecambe and Leeds—would make the act sound too much like a cheap day return, they settled on "Morecambe and Wise".

 Both continued to work in theatre comedy during the Second World War until late 1943, when Morecambe went down a coal mine at Accrington (as a Bevin Boy) and Wise served in the Merchant Navy.

 They reunited after the war and made their name in radio, transferring to television in April 1954—although their first TV series, Running Wild, was unsuccessful.
 In 1961, they gained their own series on ATV, which was a success and raised their profile.
 They transferred to the BBC in 1968.
 Over a period of more than twenty years, Morecambe and Wise had regular series with both ITV and BBC.
 In 1976, they were both appointed OBEs.

+They also made three films together for the Rank Organisation.

 Wise was commonly regarded as the straight man of the partnership, although his role gradually and subtly changed over the years.
 When Eddie Braben took over as their chief writer, he enriched Wise's persona by making him pompous and naive.
 Wise's character changed from being a conventional straight man into a pretentious and self-satisfied buffoon.
 Braben also made Wise a would-be writer; their BBC shows in the 1970s would regularly climax with an extended sketch, introduced by Wise as "a play what I wrote."
 It was in such a 'play' that Glenda Jackson, at the height of her career, was made to speak the line "All men are fools, and what makes them so is having beauty like what I have got."